markpbaggett/trace_data_models/docs/source/index.rst

 About
 -----

-This document describes the unique data models contained within Trace with explanations of which parts are considered important to migration and which that are not.
+This document describes the unique data models contained within Trace.

 -----------
 Data Models